 Happy National Watermelon Day!
 How are you celebrating?
-Think I will hit the grocery store in a bit and grab myself a big juicy one.
-Craft wise, maybe I’ll make some more of the adorable and easy paper-mache’ watermelon bowls.
+Craft wise, maybe I’ll make some more of the adorable and easy watermelon paper mache’ bowls.
 Have an extra newspaper or some toilet paper lying around?
 Then you have all the supplies you need.

 Next add water to your newspaper and let it sit for 10-15 minutes.
 Sometimes boiling water helps to really get your paper soft in a hurry.